ramit21/machine-learning-python/algorithms/K-Nearest-Neighbors/README.md

 sklearn provides StandardScaler which can be used to scale the features before applying KNN on them.

-Example use case: Reccomending products (similar products or frequently brought together) on eComm website, videos on Netflix etc.
+Example use case: Recommending products (similar products or frequently brought together) on eComm website, videos on Netflix etc.

 ------------
 See the example on how we plot the error rates for different values of k (elbow method) and choose the optimal value of k for our model.